-The increase in waiting times in October 2016 to March 2017 is due to Psychological Therapies now being included in this target as described below.
+The increase in waiting times in October 2016 to March 2017 is due to Psychological Therapies being included in this standard within this time frame.
 Work continues to address Psychological Therapies waiting times as previously described.
 Each team continues to monitor their waiting list.
+MHOAS West & Central are working with Planning & Performance with regards to data recording and reporting therefore this data should be treated as provisional.